Namita-5/New-York-City-Airbnb-Open-Data/README.md

 * reviews_per_month: number of reviews per month
 * calculated_host_listings_count: amount of listing per host
 * availability_365: number of days when listing is available for booking

+# What can be derived from this data?

+*What type of model can be assigned to this dataset?
+Ans.
+Regression model for predicting the prices.

+*What kind of evaluation metrics will you use for this model?
+Ans.
+Since, it is a linear model regression problem, we will use explained variance score,mean-squared-error, and R^2 score for evaluation .

+*How will this predictive model help the client?
+Ans.
+The client can predict prices according to location and condition of facility and negotiate with host with a range of prices.
+This will help in building a better and affordable listing for customers and set right expectations for customers at affordable prices.
+If prices are set high by host, then it would be a loss outcome for all-host,airbnb and customer.